prudanoff/node-randomx/README.md

 RandomX is a blockchain PoW consensus algorithm developed for CPU mining.
 This simple code helps you tu use RandomX C++ library in your Nodejs projects.

-Note: it works in "miner" mode with 2Gb RAM by default.
-You can manually set all flags in `./src/addon.cc` file.

 ### How to use
 Build RandomX from sources:
 ```